Truth is Stranger than Fiction, 2021-2024

 The research phase of this project was supported through a Visegrad scholarship.
 I examined 10.000 photographs from Private Photo and Film Foundation and 3500 information items (field reports) from Radio Free Europe/Radio Liberty Research Institute.

-The project was selected for a Landskrona Foto Residency Bursary - PHMuseum 2023 Photography Grant.
+The project was selected for the Landskrona Foto Residency Bursary - PHMuseum 2023 Photography Grant.